The Euphrates River and the receding mountain of gold

 What are marshes?

-The Euphrates River and the Mountain of Gold are one of the signs of the approaching Hour
+The Euphrates River and the mountain of gold are among the signs of the approaching Hour

-The Euphrates River was mentioned in the hadiths of the Prophet more than once, in which it was said that it is one of the rivers of Paradise, where it was mentioned in Sahih Muslim that the Prophet Muhammad (peace and blessings of Allaah be upon him) said: "Sihan, Jihan, the Euphrates and the Nile are all rivers of Paradise."
+The Euphrates is mentioned more than once in the Prophet's hadiths.
+It is said to be one of the rivers of Paradise; in Sahih Muslim the Prophet Muhammad (peace and blessings of Allah be upon him) is reported to have said: "Sihan, Jihan, the Euphrates and the Nile are all rivers of Paradise."

 ADVERTISEMENT

-It was narrated that Abu Hurayrah (may Allah be pleased with him) said: The Messenger of Allah (may Allah's peace and blessings be upon him) said: "The Hour will not arise until the Euphrates is relieved of a mountain of gold on which people will be killed, and every hundred and ninety-nine will be killed.
+It was narrated that Abu Hurayrah (may Allah be pleased with him) said that the Messenger of Allah (peace and blessings of Allah be upon him) said: "The Hour will not arise until the Euphrates uncovers a mountain of gold; people will be killed over it, and every one hundred and ninety-nine will be killed."

-In another hadith, the Messenger of Allah (peace and blessings of Allaah be upon him) said: "The Euphrates is about to lose a treasure of gold.
-Whoever attends it will not take anything from it" the Messenger of Allah (peace and blessings of Allaah be upon him) believed.
+In another hadith the Prophet (peace and blessings of Allah be upon him) said: "The Euphrates is about to reveal a treasure of gold.
+Whoever goes to it will not take anything from it."

-Did the mountain of gold appear and the Euphrates receded?
+Did the mountain of gold appear and the Euphrates recede?

 ADVERTISEMENT